PabloDomi/RDT_APython_v2/docs/integration.md

 We added a workflow `Integration Tests (nightly)` that runs all integration tests on a schedule and can be triggered manually.
 There's also a separate workflow that runs `slow` tests only.

-If you want a tighter CI matrix (OSs, Python versions), we can extend the workflows to run on a matrix and/or gate PRs to run only the fast subset.